Spammers do everything they can to get their garbage in front of you, and that means using and abusing every tool at their disposal.

-“BCC” stands for Blind Carbon Copy1 and it’s a technique to send someone an email without their email address appearing in the message.
+“BCC” stands for Blind Carbon Copy1, a technique to send an email without the recipient’s email address appearing in the message.
 You might use the BCC field when emailing a group of people so as not to share their email addresses without permission.

-- To: is one or more direct recipients for the message.
+- To: is used for one or more direct recipients for the message.

-- Bcc: is one or more recipients who also get the message.
-This is exactly like Cc: except that the list of people receiving the message via Bcc is not included in the message when it is sent.
-Upon receipt, there’s no way to tell who, how many, or even if any Bcc: addresses were used when the message was sent.
+- Bcc: is used for one or more recipients who also get the message.
+This is exactly like Cc:, except that the list of people receiving the message via Bcc is not included in the message when it is sent.

-Spammers use this technique to send one message to perhaps hundreds of people at a time because actually listing all of those addresses as Cc: or To: makes the message more likely to be flagged as spam.
-Because there’s no way to tell when you get the message that Bcc: was used, the fact that hundreds of others might be getting the same message can’t factor in to figuring out whether or not it’s spam.
+Spammers use this technique to send one message to perhaps hundreds of people at once, because listing all of those addresses as Cc: or To: makes the message more likely to be flagged as spam.
+Since there’s no way to tell when you get the message that Bcc: was used, you have no idea that hundreds of others might be getting the same message.

-And those hundreds of messages might well be what’s called a dictionary attack, meaning that they just try variations on email names with the hope that one or more will actually reach a real person.
-For example, they might try “leo@”, “leoa@”, “leob@”, and so on, on any of my domains.
+As just one example, those hundreds of messages might be what’s called a dictionary attack, meaning they try variations on email names in the hope that one or more will reach a real person.
+For example, they might3 try “leo@”, “leoa@”, “leob@”, and so on, on any of my domains.
 Some might work, some might not, but there’s no added cost to the spammer to try ’em all.
-Most might well be hidden in the Bcc: that you can’t see.
+Most will be hidden in the Bcc: you can’t see.

 Ultimately, there’s nothing you can really do about this specific situation.